-Art of Mesoamerica
+Art of the Andes

 Hajovsky's first publication, "André Thevet's 'true' portrait of Moctezuma and its European legacy" (2009) explores European prints of Moctezuma from the sixteenth to the eighteenth century, and shows how truth was constituted in European portraiture and how it was contested across political divides.
 He contributed to the British Museum exhibition catalog Moctezuma: Aztec Ruler (2009), and is advancing research into posthumous, colonial-period portraits of Moctezuma and their relationship to Baroque theater in New Spain and in Europe.

 He is author of "Without a Face: Voicing Moctezuma II's Image at Chapultepec Park, Mexico City", which explores the construction of the antique image of Moctezuma and its transformations by various colonial authors.
 For more, see http://www.southwestern.edu/live/news/6880-dr-hajovsky-published-in-new-book-seeing-across

 A forthcoming article, "Chasing Nezahualcoyotl's Portrait", reexamines how Aztec portraits may conjure up religious notions that were mistrusted by Spanish friars, and how the indigenous author Alva Ixtlilxochitl mediated between the religious and hieroglyphic messages of his ancestor's portraits.